ofenbach/catengine/README.md

 To launch the engine, use GameStart.java, as you can see in the example folder.
 Different Guide: engine/installation_guide.txt

-# use cases
+# features
-- creating simple 2D games
+- creating 2D games
   - animations/movements
   - particle
   - different screens (intro, menu, game, options etc)
-- creating simple apps with animations, movements etc.
+- creating apps with animations, movements etc.

 # example
 Take a look at the example!
 You can run it on your android phone!